If you haven't seen a Jr. Dragster, then you haven't seen the future of NHRA Drag Racing ...

 • Pro Stock drivers Tanner Gray, Deric Kramer, Chris McGaha, and Vincent Nobile

-• Pro Stock Motorcycle riders Cory Reed, Katie Sullivan, and Melissa Surber
+• Pro Stock Motorcycle riders Cory Reed and Melissa Surber

 • 2016 Super Gas national champion Mia Tedesco